Geography of Chile: Urban population

 The distribution of population is very condensed around the capital, Santiago, where approximately 90% of the people live.
 The cities of Valparaiso and Concepcion are the next most populated cities, in that order.
 The population is 87.6% urbanized.
 In 2009, 12,037,290 people living in urban parts of Chile actually had functioning facilities in their homes, while 403,276 people did not have proper facilities in their dwellings.
 100% of the urban population has some form of access to sanitation facilities, while 90.9% of rural people have these facilities available.
 This is much higher than the rural average for the world, which is 50.5% access to sanitation facilities.

 The United Nations Department of Economic and Social Affairs note the average annual rate of population change from 2015 to 2017 was 1.022.
 The UN data also show live births per woman (2015–2017) averaging 1.765 and a combined infant mortality rate for both sexes at 6.258 per 1,000 live births.

 Natural hazards

 Natural disasters are a significant cause of Chilean emigration.
 Earthquakes are common in Chile due to the country's location on the Nazca Plate and South American Plate.
-Chile as experienced some of the most powerful earthquakes in history with the Valdivia Earthquake in 1960 at 9.5 on the Richter scale and the Maule Earthquake at 8.8 in 2010.
+Chile has experienced some of the most powerful earthquakes in history with the Valdivia Earthquake in 1960 at 9.5 on the Richter scale and the Maule Earthquake at 8.8 in 2010.
 The top three countries to which Chilean emigrants are moving are Argentina, Peru, and the United States.

 Chile's natural hazards include earthquakes, volcanic eruptions, and tsunamis.
 The natural hazards are attributed to Chile's location along the Ring of Fire.
 Severe earthquakes can trigger tsunamis in this country, which has 6,435 km of coastline.
 There are also more than three-dozen active volcanoes in Chile, with the most active being Llaima Volcano in the north Chilean Andes.